Chico’s Corner

 A childhood cornfield explains a grown-up need: seasons of rebuilding.
 Career, relationships, information, body, each has its own soil, and each can be restored.

-Most public failures get framed as scandal, incompetence, or corruption.
+Public failures get framed as scandal, incompetence, or corruption.
 Often true, but analytically lazy.
 I use three stories, disinfectants, potholes, and Flint water, to show how verification fails in distinct regimes, and why fixes miss when they target the wrong one.

 systems in action